-: Dr. Manual Foster, former student from the Pontificia Universidad Católica de Chile acquires the Californian Lick mission observatory and donates it to his former university.
-The telescope is located on Cerro San Cristóbal.
-Between 1975 and 1985 the researcher succeeds to extend his field of research to long-term photometric study of stars with varying brightness.

-: The OAN is transferred from Lo Espejo to its current location on Cerro Calán.

-: The construction of the Cerro Tololo International Observatory (CTIO) begins and ends five years later.
-The observatory is inaugurated in 1968.

-: On April 25, ESO inaugurates the La Silla Observatory on northern part of Cerro Chinchado in Chile's Coquimbo Region.
-Due to its shape, the location is also known as Cerro La Silla.

-: Universidad de Chile creates its Astronomy Department and starts a Bachelor Degree program (Licenciatura).

-: The observatory at Cerro Las Campanas which belongs to the Carnegie Institution, takes up work with its first instrument, the so-called Swope Telescope.

-: Universidad de Chile creates a Master Degree program.

-: Ronald Mennickent, a recent doctorate of Phisycs at the Pontificia Universidad Católica de Chile, starts an astronomy group when hired by the Physics Department at Universidad de Concepción.
-Universidad de Concepción is currently the third most important university outside of Santiago.

-: Following decree n° 26/96, Universidad Católica del Norte launches a new astronomy institute.

-: In March of this year the Pontificia Universidad Católica de Chile inaugurates its undergraduate program (leading to a Licentiate degree) as the first of its kind in Chile.
-In 2003 Master and Doctorate programs in astrophysics are added.

-: The construction of the first telescope of the VLT Observatory, located on Cerro Paranal at 2635m above sea level in the Antofagasta Region is finished.
+- telescope is located on Cerro San Cristóbal.
+Between 1975 and 1985 the researcher succeeds to extend his field of research to long-term photometric study of stars with varying brightness. - : The OAN is transferred from Lo Espejo to its current location on Cerro Calán. - 1962: The construction of the Cerro Tololo International Observatory (CTIO) begins and ends five years later.
+The observatory is inaugurated in 1968. - : On April 25, ESO inaugurates the La Silla Observatory on northern part of Cerro Chinchado in Chile's Coquimbo Region.
+Due to its shape, the location is also known as Cerro La Silla. - : Universidad de Chile creates its Astronomy Department and starts a Bachelor Degree program (Licenciatura). - 1971: The observatory at Cerro Las Campanas which belongs to the Carnegie Institution, takes up work with its first instrument, the so-called Swope Telescope. - 1976: Universidad de Chile creates a Master Degree program. - : Ronald Mennickent, a recent doctorate of Phisycs at the Pontificia Universidad Católica de Chile, starts an astronomy group when hired by the Physics Department at Universidad de Concepción.
+Universidad de Concepción is currently the third most important university outside of Santiago. - : Following decree n° 26/96, Universidad Católica del Norte launches a new astronomy institute. - : In March of this year the Pontificia Universidad Católica de Chile inaugurates its undergraduate program (leading to a Licentiate degree) as the first of its kind in Chile.
+In 2003 Master and Doctorate programs in astrophysics are added. - : The construction of the first telescope of the VLT Observatory, located on Cerro Paranal at 2635m above sea level in the Antofagasta Region is finished.
 In 2002 the last of a total of four observatory telescopes is completed.
-The four telescopes receive names in Mapuche language; the first one is called Antu (Sun), and the following telescopes are Kueyen (Moon), Melipal (Southern Cross) and Yepun (Venus).

-: The Universidad de Chile creates a PhD program in astrophysics.

-: The Universidad de Valparaíso introduces a new undergraduate program in physics with major in astronomy.
+The four telescopes receive names in Mapuche language; the first one is called Antu (Sun), and the following telescopes are Kueyen (Moon), Melipal (Southern Cross) and Yepun (Venus). - : The Universidad de Chile creates a PhD program in astrophysics. - : The Universidad de Valparaíso introduces a new undergraduate program in physics with major in astronomy.
 After five years, in May 2004, faculty members decide to organize the first astronomy research group at the university.

-1999: The Cosmic Background Imager (CBI) is the first radio-telescope on the Chajnantor plateau.
+1999: The Cosmic Background Imager (CBI) is the first radiotelescope on the Chainantor plateau.
 CBI operates until 2010.